wwlr9/FALSACLivesinanEnvironment/README.md

 FALSAC shows a “seeming existing agency” in a relatively deterministic way.

-## FALSAC and its envionment:Concept Envision
+## FALSAC and its envionment: Concept Envision
 ![ConceptEnvision](/Images/ConceptEnvision.png)